aetherith/ansible-collections-vm/README.md

   `package` it auto-detects incorrectly to `yum` and if you try to run `dnf` explicitly it tries to install the package `python3-dnf` which doesn't exist for CentOS7.
+* Every time you use `vagrant rsync` or that `vagrant rsync-auto` runs it will wipe out everything in the VM's `/vagrant` directory that *isn't* present on the local machine.
+This includes things like collections that have only been installed on the VM side or any other edits you've made.